 Introducing Tokyo Godfathers

-Like improvisations most, Tokyo Godfathers play on well-known tangents.
+Like most improvisations, Tokyo Godfathers play on well-known tangents.
 The story is familiar, but Kon’s signature contrasts resonate in every frame.
-Its flawed, but has heart, just like his resourceful runaway, wise wino, and tender transgender, Hana.
+It's flawed but has heart, just like his resourceful runaway, wise wino, and tender transgender, Hana.

 Background & Facts

-Kon had already won over anime fanboys with psychological thrills in Perfect Blue (1997).
-Thereafter, he blew away art-film-fanatics with Millennium Actress (2001) and its homage to Japanese film history.
-Then, he went for something entirely different.
+Kon won over anime fanboys with psychological thrills in Perfect Blue (1997).
+After that, he blew away art-film-fanatics with Millennium Actress (2001) and its homage to Japanese film history.
+But then, he went for something entirely different.

 Tokyo Godfathers was a step away from chilling thrills and perplexing dreams.
 Though the characters were caricatured, the story was grounded.
 As it turned out, the realism resonated with audiences around the globe.